thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 The repository contains the source code and resources for various projects that are as listed below.
 These projects use different technologies & the dependencies for each of the project are specified seprately in their respt sub-directories
 This repository was started in October 2020, and all software and the resources used are shared under the [EPL License](https://github.com/ashwinraj-in/Workspace/blob/main/LICENSE)

-The code and resources for the projects are available in their respective folders.
+The code and resources for the projects are available in their respective folder.
 You can check for the project status of each of the project in their respective [readme.md](https://github.com/thisisashwinraj/Workspace-Mini-Projects/blob/main/README.md).
 The various projects maintained in this repository are as mentioned

 ### [Flora Web App](https://github.com/ashwinraj-in/Workspace/tree/main/FloraWebApp)
 Flora is a serverles web application built using StreamLit.
 The application uses machine learning to predict the species of Iris flower based on its dendrometric features.
 Random Forest clasifier is used for building the ML predictive model